Inner Whispers 2

 These realizations pushed me toward a root-cause approach, leading me to advanced education in holistic nutrition.

-But during the COVID pandemic, my story took an unexpected turn.
+But during the COVID pandemic, my life took an unexpected turn.
 Returning to the hospital environment—and amid related pressures—I was prescribed medication for work-related stress.
-Unsurprisingly, it didn’t help, just as it hadn’t years prior.
 But this time, taking medication led to an adverse reaction, followed by a too-quick taper and further misdiagnoses.
-The result was a long and difficult healing process, made even harder by the lack of recognition for psychiatric medication withdrawal.
+This resulted in a long and difficult healing process, made harder by the lack of recognition for psychiatric medication withdrawal.

 Advocating for Safe Tapering